What is poikiloderma of Civatte?

 The exact cause is unknown.
 Long-term sun exposure is considered to be a main contributing factor.
 Other factors are:

 - Photosensitising components of cosmetics and toiletries, especially perfumes

-What is the treatment of poikiloderma of Civatte?
+What is the treatment for poikiloderma of Civatte?

-There is no specific medical treatment for this condition.
-The patient should be educated about avoiding sun exposure and the correct use of sunscreens.
-The results of treatment may be disappointing in many cases.
+Medical treatment for this condition remains challenging.
+The patient should be educated about avoiding sun exposure and the correct use of sunscreen.
+The results of the treatment may be disappointing.